UMAprotocol/UMIPs/UMIPs/omnibus_priceid_2.md

 - [Peckshield V2](https://github.com/peckshield/publications/blob/master/audit_reports/peckshield-audit-report-88mph-v1.0.pdf)
 - [Quantstamp v2](https://certificate.quantstamp.com/full/88-mph)

-$UMA holders should evaluate the on going cost and benefit of supporting this asset as a collateral if liquidity concerns are identified.
-UMA holders should take note of the collaterals nature as liquidity, if the collateral changes, or if added robustness(Eg. via TWAPs) are necessary to prevent market manipulation.
+$UMA holders should evaluate the ongoing cost and benefit of supporting this asset as a collateral if liquidity concerns are identified.
+UMA holders should take note of the collaterals nature as liquidity, if the collateral changes, or if added robustness (e.g., via TWAPs) are necessary to prevent market manipulation.

 **MPH**:https://discourse.umaproject.org/u/Hagz48